Orion-Grieco/object-processing-starter-1/writing/reflection.md

 ## Data Tables

-TODO: Use Markdown to provide one or more data tables that summarize the results from running the `objectprocessor` program in different configurations.
+PLACEHOLDER: Use Markdown to provide one or more data tables that summarize the results from running the `objectprocessor` program in different configurations.
 You should provide enough data tables and output values to ensure that you can answer all of your research questions and, if possible, use the empirical